 Best mountain bike gloves

 Gear from Swedish outfit POC usually occupies the upper end of the pricing spectrum.
 However, for the most part, the clever features, fit and style make them well worth the extra cash.
-With well-articulated fingers and a snug fit, the Resistance Pro DH offers surprising dexterity despite the VPD padding on the outside of the hand and over the thumb.
+With well-articulated fingers and a snug fit, the Essential DH gloves offer surprising dexterity despite the EVA padding on the outside of the hand and over the thumb.

-With the padding shod in the brand's tear-proof Resistance ceramic fabric, these mitts can take a beating but still breathe pretty well.
-The silicone dots on the index and middle finger seem to have good staying power, but the stitching on the thumb designed to be smartphone friendly is pretty useless without a lick.
+With the padding and plenty of double stitching, these mitts can take a beating but still breathe pretty well.
+The silicone strips on the index and middle finger seem to have good staying power, but the stitching on the thumb designed to be smartphone-friendly is pretty useless without a lick.

 While Giro is best known for its best mountain bike helmets and mountain bike shoes, the brand also continually produces some of the most comfortable mountain bike gloves around.
 The palm and knuckle pads are made of Poron XRD, one of the many non-newtonian foams which harden on impact for better absorption properties.
 With AX suede synthetic leather making up the palm, the three-piece construction has a lot of seams but makes for a snug fit with no bunching.